 JESH – Ukraine Emergency Call

-The program “Joint Excellence in Science and Humanities” (JESH), provided by the Austrian Academy of Sciences (ÖAW), offers research stays of several months at Austrian institutions.
-The offer is addressed at Ukrainian scientists of all disciplines who have already left Ukraine or will leave Ukraine in the future.
-Together with a hosting commitment from an Austrian research institution, an application can be submitted directly to the ÖAW.
+The program “Joint Excellence in Science and Humanities” (JESH), provided by the Austrian Academy of Sciences (ÖAW), offered research stays of several months at Austrian institutions.
+The offer addressed Ukrainian scientists of all disciplines who had already left Ukraine or left Ukraine in the following months.

 Ernst Mach Grant – Ukraine